scalabli/quo/docs/full_screen_apps.rst

 :class:`~quo.buffer.Buffer`, a
 :class:`~quo.layout.controls.UIControl` and more.

-In the following example, we use :func:`~quo.suite.get_app` for getting the active application.
+In the following example, we use :func:`~quo.console.get_app` for getting the active application.

 .. code:: python

-    import quo
+    from quo.console import get_app

     # This window was created earlier.
     w = Window()